Why I think Calcium Hydroxide

 consider and balance what we can learn from scientific research with what

-has been suggested by the alternative or holistic healing community.
+has been suggested by the alternative healing community.

 Many times, even if absolute scientific proof does not yet exist, the